Asfolny/geaves/README.md

 `seed.sh` will also build geaves-cli into a binary called `geaves`

 ### geaves
+To use `geaves` you must set up an sqlite database for it to be used on, `geaves-cli` provides a handy command to generate the needed SQL, this has not been adopted to other ways of using a DB except raw sql and goose

+The easiest way to get set up with the table, even on an existing database, is to simply run `geaves-cli generate | sqlite <database>`, (see geaves-cli/seed.sh for the full example)

 geaves itself is a library has to be integrated into another system to shine, geaves-cli is an excellent example of how to do this

 ## Rationale